aoijs/website/src/content/docs/functions/voiceMemberCount.md

 ---
 title: $voiceMemberCount
-description: $voiceMemberCount will return the total members of the specified voice channel
+description: $voiceMemberCount will return the total amount of members in the specified voice channel.
 id: voiceMemberCount
 ---

-`$voiceMemberCount` will return the total members of the specified voice channel.
+`$voiceMemberCount` will return the total amount of members in the specified voice channel.

 ## Usage